 I lay in bed and look at pictures of Trump on top of bonfires and wonder how sick good people have become, no better than the worse, even only for a ‘bit of fun’.

 “Who would you vote for” I’m asked a hundred times, and when I say neither, you can see it through their transparent certain eyes “he means he’d vote for Trump”.

 I make a plea on a friend’s Facebook page for good people not to lose their minds, to not get bogged down blind loyalty to anyone who wishes to be God of the word, but get only “Andy, you sound like a Donald Trump supporter who won’t admit it.”
 I despair.

 This is a war good people may well lose, but their defeat is a defeat of themselves, and either way, all will come out of it damaged.
 What we have is the best we can really have until supercomputers vote on our behalf, but I’m scared many will turn to the simple alternatives often tried in the face of what is ‘right’.

 But soon it’ll be over, and maybe Hillery will win, maybe Trump, but know it makes no difference unless we’re all destroyed.
 Don’t be a slave to the outcome, but don’t enslave the future to not taking the time to understand how you lost or only just won - that would be the worst defeat of all.

 And so one last battle, a comment I just posted, and then I’m done.
-If you do read on, or even got this far then well done, your less of slave then most, but please be offended by what follows because it’s the only thing that sets me free, the greatest outcome in any battle, even one in which I lose, that tiny, almost unnoticeable, flickr of freedom, that doubt that maybe you’re the one who may be wrong, that it’s you who’s a slave.
+If you do read on, or even got this far then well done, you’re less of a slave than most, but please be offended by what follows because it’s the only thing that sets me free, the greatest outcome in any battle, even one in which I lose, that tiny, almost unnoticeable, flicker of freedom, that doubt that maybe you’re the one who may be wrong, that it’s you who’s a slave.